kwokeric/nr-customers/README.md

 # Filter Customers

 ## Features
-- Input field
+- Input field - customers are searchable by first or last name
 - Automatic filtering on key press
-- Customers are searchable by first or last name
 - Results listing customers that match search query
 - Query is updated in URL as a query parameter
+- Rails + React

 ## Running the application